Air Fryer Beet Chips

 -

-Toss slices with olive oil, sea salt, black pepper, and garlic powder if using until just coated, not dripping.
+Sprinkle with sea salt, black pepper, and garlic powder if using, then toss until every slice is lightly coated.

 -